niklaskarel/qt-multiclient-logger/README.md

 - Supports up to 3 TCP clients simultaneously
 - Parses JSON messages with `clientId`, `type`, `message`, and `timestamp`
-- GUI with real-time log view, control buttons for stopping individual modules and graph that shows sensor data for each client using a moving average
+- GUI with real-time log view, control buttons for stopping individual modules and graph that shows sensor data for each client using a moving average of X values in 2D and X and Y values in 3D in relation to time.
+  - 2D: QCustomPlot (default)
+  - 3D: OpenGL (experimental)
 - Settings dialog to configure: Port number, IP address, Plotting window duration, Thresholds for incoming sensor values, Flush interval and buffer size
 - Graceful disconnection and cleanup on critical failures
 - Python script included to simulate real client traffic with randomized message generation.